-(A) For new or modified sources locating within a designated nonattainment area, the offset ratio is 1.1:1.
-These offsets must come from within either the same designated nonattainment area as the new or modified source or another ozone nonattainment area (with equal or higher nonattainment classification) that contributes to a violation of the NAAQS in the same designated nonattainment area as the new or modified source.
+(a) For new or modified sources locating within an ozone nonattainment area, the offset ratio is 1.1:1 (offsets:emissions).
+These offsets must come from sources within either the same designated area as the new or modified source or from sources in another ozone nonattainment area with equal or higher nonattainment classification that contributes to a violation of the ozone ambient air quality standards in the same ozone designated area as the new or modified source.

-(B) For new or modified sources locating within a designated maintenance area, the offset ratio is 1.1:1.
-These offsets may come from within either the designated area or the ozone precursor distance.
+(b) For new or modified sources locating within an ozone maintenance area, the offset ratio is 1.1:1 (offsets:emissions).
+These offsets may come from sources within either the maintenance area or from a source that is closer to the nearest maintenance area boundary than that source’s ozone impact distance.

-(C) For new or modified sources locating outside the designated area, but within the ozone precursor distance, the offset ratio is 1:1.
-These offsets may come from within either the designated area or the ozone precursor distance.
+(c) For new or modified sources locating outside the designated area not including attainment or unclassified areas, but closer than the ozone impact distance of the nearest boundary of the designated area, the offset ratio is 1:1 (offsets:emissions).
+These offsets may come from within either the designated area or from a source that is closer to the nearest maintenance area boundary than that source’s ozone impact distance.